This post contains affiliate links. Please see our disclosure policy.

 Longer Fermentation

 You can ferment these whole wheat sourdough crackers for longer in the fridge if you want to.
-Once the dough has been kneaded, you can leave it in the fridge for up to 24 hours before rolling it out and baking it.
+This will give it extra flavor and let your sourdough starter work its magic!
+Once the dough has been mixed, you can leave it in the fridge for up to 24 hours before rolling it out and baking it.
+Make sure you cover the dough with plastic wrap to stop it drying out.

-You can store whole wheat sourdough crackers in an air tight container for 7 days.
+You can store whole wheat sourdough crackers in an airtight container around 2 weeks.
 Any longer and they can lose their crunch.
 You could pop them in the oven for a few minutes to refresh them.
+Truth be told, I’ve kept these crackers for up to a month and they’ve been fine!
+As long as they’re cooked properly and crunchy when baked, they will last quite a while!

 I recommend using a glass jar or cookie tin to store your crackers.
 Avoid plastic as this can cause the crackers to stale more quickly.